 Use an indicator.

 Good luck!
-And thank you for reaching out the first time.
+And thank you for reaching out.
 It shows your a good bf that you’re trying to find a way to work within this problem instead of just walk away, thinking it’s too much work.